Design & Technology

 Key Stage 5

-At A Level, students can opt to study Product Design The new D&T product design courses is an Edexcel A Level course.
+At A Level, students can opt to study Product Design.
+The new D&T product design course is an Edexcel A Level course.

 A general overview of the course is that they will prepare students with design skills for the future and should equip students with current skills in recognising the design needs of other people and develop an understanding of how current global issues, including integrating technology, impacts on today’s world.